Weak error rates of numerical schemes for rough volatility: Weak error for exact discretization

 (2) $f$ is $C^2_b$ and $\Phi$ is a cubic polynomial.

 Then there exists a constant $C$, which does not depend on $n$, such that

 \end{theorem}

 Before proving the theorem, we provide a numerical illustration.
-In Figure \ref{fig:cubic} below, we plot $\cE_{\Phi}$ for $\Phi(x)=x^3/6$, $f(x)=x$, and various values of $H$ and $\Delta$.
-Note that in that case, $\cE_{\Phi}$ can be computed without Monte-Carlo simulations, since
+In Figure \ref{fig:cubic} below, we plot $\cE_{\Phi}$ for $\Phi(x)=x^3/6$, $f(x)=x$, \footnote{Technically, this choice does not fulfill the assumptions of Theorem \ref{thm:main} since neither $\Phi$ nor $f$ are bounded, but it is straightforward to check that the proofs of both cases (1) and (2) still go through.} and various values of $H$ and $\Delta$.
+Note that in that case, $\cE_{\Phi}$ can be computed without Monte-Carlo simulations, since (see proof of Theorem \ref{thm:main}, case (2), p.8 below)

-which can be computed numerically, and similarly $\E[(\cI')^3] $ can be written as a sum involving the correlation function of $\hat{W}$ on grid-points.
+which can be computed numerically, and similarly $\E[(\cI')^3] $ can be written as a sum involving the correlation function of $\widehat{W}$ on grid-points.
 The plot is consistent with rate $(3H+1/2) \wedge 1$ being optimal.